jacobjdramos2/shop-and-spring/README.md

 # 🛒 E-Commerce Storefront - Capstone 3

-This is a full-stack Java-based E-Commerce application built as part of the Year Up Software Development curriculum.
-It features a **Spring Boot** RESTful API backend and a **JavaScript (vanilla/ES6)** frontend to simulate an online store with product browsing, user authentication, admin management, and shopping functionality.
+This is a full-stack Java-based E-Commerce application.
+It features a **Spring Boot** RESTful API backend and a **JavaScript** frontend to simulate an online store with product browsing, user authentication, admin management, and shopping functionality.

 ---